TylerAudet/Audet_etal_Evolution_2024/README.md

 # Then we give the names of each pool/sample.
 pnames <- as.character(c('C','E','L','S'))

-# Here is where we read the sync file and call SNPs.
-The input file must have the '.sync' extension, and can also be gzipped, like in the example below.
-The parameters to note are:
+# Here is where we read the vcf file and call SNPs.
 #1) min.rc =  the minimum # reads that an allele needs to have (across all pools) to be called
 #2) min.cov.per.pool = the minimum allowed read count per pool for SNP to be called
 #3) max.cov.per.pool = the maximum read count per pool for SNP to be called
 #4) min.maf = the minimum allele frequency (over all pools) for a SNP to be called (note this is obtained from dividing the read counts for the minor allele over the total read coverage)
 #5) nlines.per.readblock = number of lines in sync file to be read simultaneously

-SG.pooldata <- vcf2pooldata(vcf.file = "/2/scratch/TylerA/SSD/merged/merged_everything_noindel.vcf", poolsizes = psizes, poolnames = pnames, min.cov.per.pool = 50, min.maf = 0.05)
+SG.pooldata <- vcf2pooldata(vcf.file = "/2/scratch/TylerA/SSD/poolSNP/merged_poolSNP.vcf", poolsizes = psizes, poolnames = pnames, min.cov.per.pool = 50, min.maf = 0.05)

-#Data consists of 676939 SNPs for 4 Pools
+#Data consists of 872491 SNPs for 4 Pools

 ##### And we can compute pairwise FSTs
 SG.pair.fst <- compute.pairwiseFST(SG.pooldata, method = "Anova",
                                         output.snp.values = TRUE)

+# Extracting fst as a matrix and then making a data.frame with the snp info associated with the fst values
 test<-as.matrix(SG.pair.fst@PairwiseSnpFST)
 crap <- data.frame(SG.pooldata@snp.info, test[,c(1,4,5,6)])

+# Extract the valuess associated with the comparisons we care about
+#CVE = controls vs. experimental
+#AVE = all samples vs. the experimental
+#LVS = large vs. small

 CVE <- data.frame(crap[c(1,2,5)])
 AVE <- data.frame(crap[c(1,2,5,6,7)])
 LVS <- data.frame(crap[c(1,2,8)])

-#AVE has 762922
+#AVE has 872491 snps

 AVE <- AVE[AVE$X1!='NaN',]
-#724218 SNPs
+#818705  SNPs after removing NaNs from column X1

 AVE <- AVE[AVE$X2!='NaN',]
-#635123
+#745111

 AVE <- AVE[AVE$X3!='NaN',]
-#598731
+#706251

-# LVS has 896908
+# LVS has 872491

 LVS <- LVS[LVS$X4!='NaN',]
-#695839
+#802721

 CVE<-na.omit(CVE)
 LVS<-na.omit(LVS)
 AVE<-na.omit(AVE)

+# Changing headers for clarity and to match the rolling average code

 headers<-c("ID.Chromosome","ID.Position","Means")
 colnames(LVS)<-headers

 AVE<-data.frame(ID=AVE[,c(1:2)], Means=rowMeans(AVE[,-c(1:2)], na.rm=TRUE))

+# Make data tables to work with without having to re-run fst code

-write.table(CVE, file = "/2/scratch/TylerA/SSD/merged/merged_CVE.fst", sep = "\t",
+write.table(CVE, file = "/2/scratch/TylerA/SSD/poolSNP/CVE.fst", sep = "\t",
             row.names = FALSE, quote = FALSE)
-write.table(LVS, file = "/2/scratch/TylerA/SSD/merged/merged_LVS.fst", sep = "\t",
+write.table(LVS, file = "/2/scratch/TylerA/SSD/poolSNP/LVS.fst", sep = "\t",
             row.names = FALSE, quote = FALSE)
-write.table(AVE, file = "/2/scratch/TylerA/SSD/merged/merged_AVE.fst", sep = "\t",
+write.table(AVE, file = "/2/scratch/TylerA/SSD/poolSNP/AVE.fst", sep = "\t",
             row.names = FALSE, quote = FALSE)

 # Rolling average code
 # This requires changing the name of the file to data, in the future I'm going to make this a shell script.
 Also requires doing it chromosome by chromosome, this also needs to be fixed in the future.

 #Reading table on local
-data<-read.table("/2/scratch/TylerA/SSD/merged/merged_AVE.fst",header=TRUE)
+data<-read.table("/2/scratch/TylerA/SSD/poolSNP/AVE.fst",header=TRUE)

 # OR #

-data<-read.table("/2/scratch/TylerA/SSD/merged/merged_LVS.fst",header=TRUE)
+#data<-read.table("/2/scratch/TylerA/SSD/poolSNP/LVS.fst",header=TRUE)

+# Break everything in to chromosomes again so that two different chromosomes are not included in the same window

 data2L<-data[data$ID.Chromosome=="2L",]
 data2R<-data[data$ID.Chromosome=="2R",]